Reflections on From Inactivity to Independence

 This theme echoes Foundation 2: Understanding what matters to ourselves and each other, which calls us to learn deeply about each person’s perspective before acting.

-By doing this, the report shows us that people who might otherwise be labelled as “too frail” or “too dependent” can indeed benefit, and flourish, when supported in strength-based ways.
+By working in this way, the paper shows us that people who might otherwise be labelled as “too frail” or “too dependent” can indeed benefit, and flourish, when supported in strength-based ways.

 Relational practice: Moving with, not doing to

-One of the most powerful insights from the report is that the quality of relationships matters as much as the activity itself.
+One of the most powerful insights from the paper is that the quality of relationships matters as much as the activity itself.

 Rather than transactional interventions, what residents experienced were human moments that: